Rise In Overdoses Caused By Drugs Laced With Fentanyl

-Michael Morton was a teenager in Barrie, Ontario when him and a friend started working at a pharmacy.
-Over the course of their employment there they stole all kinds of opiates and other drugs to experiment with, but never tried Fentanyl.
+Michael Morton was a teenager in Barrie, Ontario when he and a friend started working at a pharmacy.
+Over the course of their employment where they stole all kinds of opiates and other drugs to experiment with but never tried Fentanyl.

 “I fell back in my seat and I fell in love,” he said.
 “It was the best high I ever had.”